Fridge003/Fridge003/README.md

 In my spare time, I like playing video games on Nintendo Switch, or playing classical piano pieces (Bach, Mozart and Debussy are my favourite composers).

+During summer of 2025, I plan to join Nvidia as a software engineer intern, working mostly on Cuda optimization on GPUs.

 <!--
 **Fridge003/Fridge003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.